hongseok-yang/logic23/README.md

 v 2 5
 v -7 0

-#### 8.7.
+#### 7.6.
 What to Submit in KLMS?

 A zip file named "dpll.zip" containing two files:

 1. Source code of your implementation.
 Make sure that you follow the specifications described above.
 We plan to write a script that compiles and runs your code on some test cases automatically.
 Locate a solvepy*.py file on the root of the zip file.
-2. 1-2 page summary on what you did.
-The report must be written by a word processor and submitted in a pdf format.(its file name doesn't matter) The report should contain brief explanation of your algorithm and code.
+2. A report on your implementation, its design decision, and the rationale behind or justification of the decision.
+The report must be written by a word processor and submitted in a pdf format.
+(Its file name doesn't matter.)
+The report should be at most 4 pages without including the bibliography and figures.

-#### 8.8.
+#### 7.7.
 Test Cases

 The following webpages contain benchmark problems in DIMACS format: [https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html) and [http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html](http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html).
 Those problems have a little bit different format described in the DIMACS format above; clause can be expressed on several lines, ill-formatted end lines.
 Therefore, you may need to modify your code or the problems to test them.
 However, the test cases for grading will strictly obey the DIMACS format above.
-I uploaded a zip file [https://github.com/hongseok-yang/logic21/blob/master/Others/Test_Case.zip] containing some test cases we used before.
+We uploaded a zip file [https://github.com/hongseok-yang/logic23/blob/master/Others/Test_Case.zip] containing some test cases we used before.
-If you implemented the dpll algorithm in the lecture correctly, then your code will return a result in 1 minute (tested in i7 7700HQ).
+If you implemented the DPLL algorithm in the lecture correctly, then your code will return a result in 1 minute (tested in i7 7700HQ).
-These file are just samples.
-We will try cases with various difficulty.
-Though your code returns the reuslt in 1 minute for the samples, it doesn't guarantee that your code will get a full score.
+These files are just examples, not the ones that we will use to test your code for marking.
+We will try new test cases with various difficulty.
+Thus, even when your code finds righttanswers to these examples within 1 minute, it may perform badly in our real test cases, and fail to get good marks.

-#### 8.9.
+#### 7.8.
 Final Remark

 Make sure that your implementation handles corner cases correctly.
-There will be a timeout for each test case to check that you implemented the dpll algorithms in the lecture properly.
+There will be a timeout for each test case to check that you implemented the DPLL algorithms in the lecture properly.

-## 9. Study Materials
+## 8. Study Materials

 Reading the lecture notes is the recommended way to study the topics that we cover.
 Another useful book is Bradley and Manna's book "The Calculus of Computation", which also presents logic from the perspective of computation.
+Knuth's book ``The Art of Computer Programming, 4B'' describes the techniques behind modern SAT solvers in detail.